-On every movie or TV show, some scenes include bars, parks, offices and even street corners.
+In every movie or TV show, some scenes include bars, parks, offices, and even street corners.
 Producers hire background actors to make settings look more believable.

 Many of today’s A-list actors started working as a background extra.
 Ben Affleck and Matt Damon both started their acting career as background extras before they made their critically acclaimed movie, Good Will Hunting.
-Sylvester Stallone worked alongside Woody Allen before landing his first ever speaking role.
+Sylvester Stallone worked alongside Woody Allen before landing his first-ever speaking role.
 Brad Pitt also worked as a background extra before making it in Hollywood.
 It is a great way to make some extra cash between auditions and networking opportunities.
-That being said, the way to make some extra cash is with pay bumps.
+The way to make some extra cash is with pay bumps.